 2 Chronicles 12

-Rehoboam does not forsake God when his throne is shaking.
-He forsakes God once it has stopped.
+Rehoboam forsakes God once the throne has stopped shaking.
 When Rehoboam had established the kingdom, and had strengthened himself, he forsook the law of the LORD, and all Israel with him.
 Security did what crisis never could.
-So Shishak of Egypt comes up with chariots beyond counting, the fenced cities fall, and the prophet Shemaiah names the cause to the king's face: Ye have forsaken me, and therefore have I also left you in the hand of Shishak.3
+So Shishak of Egypt comes up with chariots beyond counting, the fenced cities fall, and the prophet Shemaiah names the cause to the king's face: Ye have forsaken me, and therefore have I also left you in the hand of Shishak.

 What turns it is not a stronger army but a lower posture.
 The king and his princes bow and say three words - The LORD is righteous - and the wrath turns.
 The mercy is real, and partial.
 Shishak strips the temple of the gold shields Solomon made, and Rehoboam hangs cheap brass in their place.
 Glory traded for bronze.
 And the last word reaches past the invasion to the root: he did evil, because he prepared not his heart to seek the LORD.